asvilen/apache-beam-pipeline/README.md

 - `db_config.py`: Configuration file for defining the database table structure.
 - `main.py`: The main script for running the ETL pipeline.

-## Usage
+## How It Works

-To use this ETL pipeline, follow the instructions below:
+Our ETL pipeline follows a simple plot:

+1. **Extract**: We source our data from an XLSX file, utilizing pandas' data-handling superpowers.

+2. **Transform**: Using Apache Beam, we perform data transformations, clean text columns, and create a transformed dataset ready for action.

+3. **Load**: We usher the transformed data into a PostgreSQL database, following your configuration settings in `db_config.py`.

 ## Configuration

-Before running the pipeline, make sure to configure your database connection settings in `db_config.py`.
-You can define the table structure and database connection parameters.
+To set the stage for your data adventure, make sure to configure your database connection settings in `db_config.py`.
+You can define the table structure and database connection parameters here.

 ## Instructions